Hi everyone!

 It would be interesting to use the feature vector cache also at reranking time, independently of the feature transformer.

-The Feature Vector Cache benefits are not too intuitive reading the Apache Solr documentation.
+The Feature Vector Cache benefits are not too intuitive when reading the Apache Solr documentation.

 Let’s see how it works directly from the Solr code.